 Babies spend one-fifth of their waking hours in focused gazing.
 They're curious about their surroundings.
 Pictures on the wall and normal family activity are naturally fascinating.
 Give your baby safe toys and objects to explore.
 Rotate your supply to keep it "fresh."

 Redirect, Don't Discourage

 Try to figure out what is capturing your little baby’s interest, or what skill he’s trying to master, and create a safe and acceptable way for him to explore.
 This will also teach him problem-solving skills, and creative and acceptable ways to do and get what he wants.

 Allow Time for Open-Ended Activities

-Unlike some toys that are designed to be used a certain way, materials like boxes, blocks, water, sand, pots and pans and any art material, can be used imaginatively.
-Do not tell your child what to do with the material, how to do it or what it should look like in the end.
-Let your little one’s curiosity be his guide.
+In all baby learning activities unlike some toys that are designed to be used a certain way, materials like boxes, blocks, water, sand, pots and pans and any art material, can be used imaginatively.
+Do not tell your baby what to do with the material, how to do it or what it should look like in the end because it’s a learning activity for him.
+Let your little baby’s curiosity be his guide.

 Moms around the world trust JOHNSON’S® to care for their babies